Benchmark and Tasks¶

 Task Naming Rule¶

-Each task name follows the structure
+Each task ID follows the structure:

-or, for sparse tasks,
+or, for sparse tasks:

 <split>_<density>_<input_mode>_samples<N>